protontypes/open-sustainable-technology/README.md

 - [ropensci](https://github.com/ropensci/ropenaq) - OpenAQ is a community of scientists, software developers, and lovers of open environmental data who are building an open, real-time database that provides programmatic and historical access to air quality data.
 - [airQualityMeter](https://github.com/rpanfili/airQualityMeter) - Detects air particulate matter (PM - pm1, pm2.5, pm10) concentrations and sends data to an MQTT server.
 - [splitr](https://github.com/rich-iannone/splitr) - We can determine, from one or more receptor sites, where arriving air masses originated.
+- [PyCHAM](https://github.com/simonom/PyCHAM) - CHemistry with Aerosol Microphysics in Python box model for Windows, Linux and Mac.

 ### Water
 - [Stormwater-Management-Model](https://github.com/USEPA/Stormwater-Management-Model) - Used for single event or long-term (continuous) simulation of runoff quantity and quality from primarily urban areas.